 She comes from the perspective that it is possible for children to thrive and families to function well after divorce.
 Emily works closely with family lawyers to help minimise conflict and to move towards a resolution.
-See more on her approach with post-separation couples.

 Emily is an engaging public speaker and skilled group facilitator.